 The fear of failure or the no guarantee of results prevent me from putting effort into something.

 Guess what: you’re gonna die anyway.
 As Steve Jobs said, remembering that is the best way to avoid thinking you have anything to lose.
-Especially when you have financial safety and enough free time to make it happen.
+Especially when you have enough free time to make it happen.
 It’s time to exit the holiday mode and get into productive mode.
 And when it come to creative hobbies, it is always worth the investment, simply because worst case scenario: you’ll have created things and memories.
 In my case, awesome movies and pictures of my trips, words to reflect on years later and a soundtrack that comes with it.

 I won’t do it unless it’s urgent or rather, important.